Spa: History

 Spa therapies have existed since the classical times when taking bath with water was considered as a popular means to treat illnesses.
-The practice of traveling to hot or cold springs in hopes of effecting a cure of some ailment dates back to prehistoric times.
+The practice of travelling to hot or cold springs for medicinal purposes dates back to prehistoric times.
 Archaeological investigations near hot springs in France and Czech Republic revealed Bronze Age weapons and offerings.
-In Great Britain, ancient legend credited early Celtic kings with the discovery of the hot springs in Bath, England.

 Many people around the world believed that bathing in a particular spring, well, or river resulted in physical and spiritual purification.
-Forms of ritual purification existed among the Native Americans, Babylonians, Egyptians, Greeks, and Romans.
-Today, ritual purification through water can be found in the religious ceremonies of Jews, Muslims, Christians, Buddhists, and Hindus.
+Forms of ritual purification existed among the Arabs, Persians, Ottoman Turks, Native Americans, Babylonians, Egyptians, Greeks, and Romans.
+Today, ritual purification through water can be found in the religious ceremonies of Muslims, Jews, Christians, Buddhists, and Hindus.
 These ceremonies reflect the ancient belief in the healing and purifying properties of water.
 Complex bathing rituals were also practiced in ancient Egypt, in prehistoric cities of the Indus Valley, and in Aegean civilizations.
-Most often these ancient people did little building construction around the water, and what they did construct was very temporary in nature.
+Typically, people did little construction around the water, and what was constructed was temporary.